GTN-Quebec/lom2mlr/README.md

 - Read vcard included in lom xml and translate it in xcard.
 Generating a new lom file with xcard instead of vcard

-$ extendvcard -o lomfile.elom lomfile.lom
+$ extendvcard -o elom lomfile.lom

 - Transform to mlr